 (See also Tom Paterson's transcription of the "New Statistical Account of 1841")

-- The transcription of the section for Campsie from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Campsie from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 See too The History of Lennoxtown.